ddbnl/office365-audit-log-collector/README.md

 # Office365 API audit log collector

 Collect Office365 and Azure audit logs through their respective APIs.
 No prior knowledge of APIs is required, onboarding and script usage is described below.
+There is a GUI for Windows.
 Currently supports the following outputs:
 - Azure Analytics Workspace (OMS)
 - Graylog (or any other source that accepts a simple socket connection)
 - File

+Simply download the executable(s) you need from the Windows or Linux folder.:
+- Windows:
+  - GUI - Office Audit Log Collector.exe
+    - GUI for collecting audit logs AND subscribing to audit log feeds (see onboarding instructions below)
+  - Office Audit Log Collector.exe
+    - Command line tool for collecting audit logs (see syntax below)
+  - Office Audit Log Subscriber.exe
+    - Command line tool for subscribing to audit logs feeds (see onboarding instructions below)
+- Linux:
+  - OfficeAuditLogCollector
+    - Command line tool for collecting audit logs (see syntax below)
+  - OfficeAuditLogSubscriber
+    - Command line tool for subscribing to audit logs (see onboarding instructions below)

 For a full audit trail schedule to run the script on a regular basis (preferably at least once every day).
 The last run time is recorded automatically, so that when the script runs again it starts to retrieve audit logs from when it last ran.